Anduin2017/AnduinOS-Docs/Servicing/SqlServer/SqlServer.md

 SQL Server is a relational database management system developed by Microsoft.
 It is a powerful database that is widely used in the industry.

+!!! note "Non-free software"

+    SQL Server is not open source and may have licensing restrictions.
+Please make sure you have the right to use SQL Server before hosting it on AnduinOS.

+    Installing SQL Server on AnduinOS does not provide you with a license to use SQL Server.
+You must obtain a license from Microsoft to use SQL Server.

+    Please read the [Microsoft SQL Server End-User Licensing Agreement⁠](https://go.microsoft.com/fwlink/?linkid=857698) before using SQL Server.

 To host SQL Server on AnduinOS, run the following commands.

 First, make sure Docker is installed on your machine.
 If not, you can install Docker by running the following commands: